 - Client driven

-What distinguishes APF from other methodologies is the fact that it places the client as the central figure who decides on project’s next step.
+What distinguishes Adaptive Project Framework (APF) from other methodologies is the fact that it places the client as the central figure who decides on the project’s next step.
 Also, the client has the power to completely change project direction.

 Why do we need Adaptive project management?

 Traditional projects have a clear structure and a static strategy, where project managers distribute tasks and keep the entire team under control.
 But the fast-paced technological advancements and ever-increasing demands of today’s market have changed project management in three key areas: